|

 and lab tests, surgery, treatments, prescription medication, and hospitalization

-for accidents/injuries and illnesses as long as the condition is not
+for eligible accidents/injuries and illnesses as long as the condition is not

 pre-existing, has not occurred during the waiting period, and you